Assistant Dean and Director

 What class will study groups be offered for?

-There will be weekly study groups for Introduction to Criminal Law.
+There will be weekly study groups for Criminal Law and Procedure.

 When will my discussions be?

 When will I learn more information about my study group?

 You will learn more information about your study group discussions after classes have started.